codemeta/codemeta/developer-guide.md

 The JSON "@type" keyword associates a JSON value or object with a well known type, for example, the statement `"@type":"person"` associates the `uploadedBy` object with `http://schema.org/Person`.

-For a list of the JSON names that can be used in a CodeMeta instance file, see Appendix B.
+For a list of the JSON names that can be used in a CodeMeta document, see Appendix B.

-Every CodeMeta instance file must refer to the context file *codemeta.jsonld*, for example via a URL.
+Every CodeMeta document must refer to the context file *codemeta.jsonld*, for example via a URL.
 The context file may be modified and updated in the future, if new JSON properties are added or existing ones modified.
-The CodeMeta github repository defines tags to allow specific versions of a file to be referenced, so that an instance file that is making the reference will continue to be valid, even if the most current ("HEAD") version of the file in the repository changes.
+The CodeMeta github repository defines tags to allow specific versions of a file to be referenced, so that an CodeMeta document that is making the reference will continue to be valid, even if the most current ("HEAD") version of the file in the repository changes.

 It is therefor recommended that a Github tag be used to specify a specific, non-changing version of the context file.
-For example, for the "0.1-tag", the following URL could be included in an instance file:
+For example, for the "0.1-tag", the following URL could be included in a CodeMeta document:
 ```
     "@context":"https://raw.githubusercontent.com/codemeta/codemeta/0.1-alpha/codemeta.jsonld"
 ```